The question is honey good for you?, can be considered from several different perspectives.

 You can read more about calories and carbs in honey here.

-So is honey good for you if we look at a wider health issues?
+So is honey good for you if we look at wider health issues?

-Below are some examples of research papers and articles looking at the potential medicinal benefits of honey.
+Below are some examples of research papers and articles looking at the potential medicinal benefits of honey - or at least, potential of honey within medicinal settings.

 Talal Alandejani, MD; Joseph G. Marsan, MD; Wendy Ferris, BSc, MLT, MSc; Robert Slinger; Frank Chan, PhD.
 Effectiveness of Honey on S. aureus and P. aeruginosa Biofilms.
 Otolaryngology - Head and Neck Surgery, August 2008, vol 139, issue 2, supp 1: p 107